 Check window screens, door seals, vents, and wall cracks.
 Use silicone caulk or foam to seal entryways that bugs might exploit.

 Keep your home organized and clutter-free.
-This limits hiding spots and allows you to easily spot bug activity before it becomes an infestation.
+This limits hiding spots and makes it easier to spot bug activity before it becomes an infestation.

 When to Call for Pest Control Help

-A reliable provider of pest control services Coquitlam can assess the situation thoroughly and apply targeted, long-lasting treatments that are safe for your family and pets.
+A reliable pest control provider in Langley can thoroughly assess the situation and apply targeted, long-lasting treatments that are safe for your family and pets.

 About Solutions Pest Control

 At Solutions Pest Control, we understand how frustrating and unsettling a pest problem can be.
-Based in Coquitlam, BC, our team of experienced professionals is here to help you take back control of your home.
+Our team of experienced professionals is here to help you take back control of your home.
 Whether you’re dealing with ants, beetles, cockroaches, or small black bugs in house, we offer eco-conscious, effective pest management solutions that work.

 From identification and prevention to complete extermination, our services are designed to meet your unique needs.
-Curious about how to get rid of small black bugs in house?
+Curious about how to get rid of black bugs in your basement or anywhere in your home?
 Explore our full range of treatment options online and connect with our experts today.
-We proudly serve Coquitlam and surrounding areas wi
+We proudly serve the surrounding areas with top-tier exterminator services in Langley that keep homes pest-free and families safe.